Skip to main content

 ImageUri: 'ccr.ccs.tencentyun.com/your-ns/your-image:tag',

-// RegistryId: '' // required for enterprise edition repository
+// RegistryId: '' // To be filled for Enterprise Edition repository

 }